Floorp-Projects/Floorp/docs/nspr/layeredpoll.rst

 ``poll() method``.
 The ``poll()`` method is one of the vector contained in the :ref:`PRIOMethods` table.
-In the case of layered I/O, the elements (the methods) of the methods table may be overridden by the implementor of that layer.
+In the case of layered I/O, the elements (the methods) of the methods table may be overridden by the implementer of that layer.
 The layers are then *stacked.* I/O using that *stack* will call through the method at the top layer, and each layer may make altering decisions regarding how the I/O operation should proceed.